rishub-tamirisa/transformer-mlm/README.md

 - `train.ipynb` provides a complete notebook for loading a dataset and training the model.

-- Training runs can be viewed at the [wandb project](https://wandb.ai/rishubtamirisa/encoder-mlm?workspace=user-rishubtamirisa).
-These are just for fun because SOTA cannot be achieved without actual resources and a lot of time.

 #### Example

 To run training in a separate script, the following format can be used.